mxbossard/amipo-infra/README.md

 `./installVagrant.sh`

 ### Creation of project local test VMs with vagrant
-_During first vagrant up, vagrant may complain about SATA Controller._

 `vagrant up`

 ### Test if the setup works: connect into VM controller